aodn/rimrep-examples/README.md

 In this section, we are including code snippets that will help you get started with the RIMReP DMS.
 These snippets are available in `R` and `Python`, simply select the language you want to use from the tabs below.

 ### Connecting to S3 bucket {.tabset}
 To run this code in `R` or `Python`, you will need to have the S3 URL address for the dataset of your interest.
-For this example, we are using the *NOAA Coral Reef Watch Degree Heating Week* dataset, but you can simply replace the S3 URL address with the one for the dataset you want to access.
+For this example, we are using the *AIMS Sea Surface Temperature Monitoring Program* dataset, but you can simply replace the S3 URL address with the one for the dataset you want to access.

 You can get this URL following the instructions in the [Searching for datasets via STAC](#searching-for-datasets-via-stac) section above.